giumas/hyo2_qax/docs/project_governance.rst

 The Steering Committee:

 * Oversees the management and direction of the QAX project
-* Votes on proposals created as GitHub tickets
+* Votes on proposals created as GitHub issues
 * Manages roles within the GitHub repository (e.g. reviewer, owner, etc)
 * Will elect a Chair from the committee
 * Are responsible for communicating project intentions to the broader community